Zoe-R27/Patterns/PatternExaplaination/Prototype.md

     return cards
 }
 ```
-Or if I wanted even more control and visibility over the card properties, I would have to create a new object for each card:
+Or if I wanted even more control and visibility over the card properties, I would have to manually type out a new object for each card:

 ```kotlin
 val card1 = PrepaidCard("1234567890123456",200.0, "Prepaid", "12/25"...)